-MYBRIGHTON & HOVE photo project will provide an opportunity for people affected by homelessness to share their perspectives and build confidence through photography.
+MYBRIGHTON & HOVE photo project provides an opportunity for individuals affected by homelessness to share their perspectives and build confidence through photography.

 What is MYBRIGHTON & HOVE?

 MYBRIGHTON & HOVE is a photography contest and calendar project through which participants will gain experience in taking pictures, connect with a community of peers, and receive recognition.
 The winning photographers will receive compensation and their photographs will be used in a MYBRIGHTON & HOVE 2019 calendar.